Best Things to do in Jericho: Insider’s Area Guide

 One of the best things to do in Jericho is to go wine tasting at the Oxford Wine Cafe.

-In fact, not only do they offer tastings which range from as little £30 to a hefty £845 (as part of the WSET awards, in case you were wondering), but they also host a number of online professional courses and workshops that teach you everything from Sake making to how to differentiate notes in wine.
+In fact, not only do they offer tastings that range from as little as £30 to a hefty £845 (as part of the WSET awards, in case you were wondering), but they also host a number of online professional courses and workshops that teach you everything from Sake making to how to differentiate notes in the wine.

 If that sounds a little bit intense, feel free to pop into the shop on Little Clarendon Street for a glass or two.

 Laugh Out Loud at Jericho Comedy